ncatlab/nlab-content/pages/18126.md

   \,.
 $$

-Hence no [[inhabited set|inhabited]] open subspace of the rational numbers is connected.
+Hence no [[inhabited set|non-empty]] open subspace of the rational numbers is connected.

 =--